Last Updated on

 If you want to give your hydrangeas the best possible start, you can grow them from cuttings.
 This is very effective if you already have a plant in your garden that has done well.
 Hydrangeas are one of the few plants that grow very quickly from cuttings and make for an easy opportunity to propagate at home.
 In order to grow from cuttings you should do the following:

-- Find a branch on a well-established hydrangea which could be your hydrangea or perhaps that of a neighbor so long as you have asked permission.
+- Find a branch on a well-established hydrangea which could be your hydrangea or perhaps that of a neighbour so long as you have asked permission.
 Look for a branch that is a new branch, one that is grown this season but hasn’t yet flowered.
 The way to identify new growth is by looking at the color.
-New growth will be lighter in color compared to old growth and the stems won’t be nearly as rigid.
+New growth will be lighter in color compared to old-growth and the stems won’t be nearly as rigid.

 - Start at the tip of the branch and move downward approximately 5 in.
 Make a horizontal cut.
 When you do this be sure that there are at least three or four pairs of leaves on that cutting.